 They have athletic fields, a basketball court, fishing, tennis courts, walking paths, a pavilion, picnic tables and more.

-On a kayak tour you’ll glide past mansions, yachts, mangroves, sea grapes and you’ll see a wide range of wildlife including manatees, birds and more.
+On the kayak tour we glided past mansions, yachts, mangroves, sea grapes and saw a wide range of wildlife including manatees, birds and more.

 New River isn’t actually a river, it is a tidal estuary that winds through Fort Lauderdale and connects to the Everglades.
-Manatees can often be spotted at several points across this estuary.
+Manatees can often be spotted at several points across the estuary.

 During the sailing tour, you’ll be taken out onto the estuary, you can either relax on the boat or you can jump into the water for a swim or snorkel.